linkerd/website/linkerd.io/content/2.10/tasks/using-ingress.md

 Before installing emojivoto, install Linkerd and Kong on your cluster.
 When injecting the Kong deployment, use the `--ingress` flag (or annotation).

-We need to declare these objects as well:
+We need to declare KongPlugin (a Kong CRD) and Ingress resources as well.

-- KongPlugin, a CRD provided by Kong
-- Ingress

 ```yaml
 apiVersion: configuration.konghq.com/v1